Assumption College Samutprakarn: History

-Assumption College Samrong established on October 12, 1978.
-Vichai Maleenont, the founder of BEC World and was the director of Theparak Estate Co., Ltd. at the time donated 23,708 sqm. including 3,000,000 Thai Baht in cash to the Brothers of St. Gabriel for the purpose of establish Assumption College Samrong which was named after the district it was located at the time.
+Assumption College Samrong was established when Vichai Maleenont, the founder of BEC World who was the director of Theparak Estate Co., Ltd. at the time, donated 23,708 sqm. and 3,000,000 Thai Baht in cash to the Brothers of St. Gabriel for the purpose of establish Assumption College Samrong which was named after the district it was located at the time.

-The school opened on May 17, 1979.
-In its first academic year, it offered classes from grade 1 through 12, consisting 8 classrooms, 15 teachers and 371 students.
+The school opened on 17 May 1979.
+In its first academic year, it offered classes from grade 1 through 6, consisting 8 classrooms, 15 teachers and 371 students.
 It was supervised by Bro.
 Viriya Chandavarodom.

-Assumption College Samrong changed its name to Assumption College Samutprakarn in 2003 after the Ministry of the Interior changed the district of administration.
+On 18 August 1990, the Ministry of the Interior changed the district of administration.
 This made the school no longer located in Samrong district.
-The school changed its name again to Assumption College Samutprakarn in 2008.
+After that, the school changed its name to Assumption College Samutprakarn on May 1, 2003.

 Assumption College Samutprakarn received the Royal Award Granted Secondary School in academic year 2007 and the Royal Award Granted Primary School in academic year 2012 awarded by the Office of the Basic Education Commission.

 Assumption College Samutprakarn started its English program in 2006.
 It firstly offered classes only in grade 1, 4 and 7.
 The classes grew every year and finally filled all of the 12 levels in 2012.

 Buildings

 Assumption building

 Assumption building is the first building built in 1978.
 It was finished in half of the full plan at the time they opened in 1979 for its first academic semester.
-It was blessed by Cardinal Michael Michai Kitbunchu (then a regular Archbishop, pre-elevation to the cardinalate) and inaugurated by Sanya Dharmasakti, president of the Privy Council on August 25, 1979.
+It was blessed by Cardinal Michael Michai Kitbunchu (then a regular Archbishop, pre-elevation to the cardinalate) and inaugurated by Sanya Dharmasakti, president of the Privy Council on 25 August 1979.
 The building was completed as planned in 1981.